 Smart Previews allow us to edit across devices when the internet connection is not ideal.

 Smart Previews and Lightroom Performance

 I’ve been using Adobe products for over 20 years.
 This is what happens when applications have a massive user base.
-Adobe comes up with a new tool or feature to perform a specific task or solve a particular problem in one of their applications.
+Adobe comes up with a new tool or feature to perform a specific task or solve a particular problem in one of its applications.
 But over time, users find a completely different use for that feature—a use that Adobe never intended.